 Record prices for seafood products are expected in the second half of 2018 amid tightening supplies.
 World sugar production is forecast to rise 11.1 percent this year to a record level, far exceeding global consumption, in what would make for the largest sugar surplus in recorded history.

-The global food import bill is likely to rise 3 percent to about $1.47 trillion in 2018, mostly reflecting greater international trade in fish, a high-value food mostly imported by developed countries, and in cereals, a staple that is an essential import for many low-income countries, FAO said.
+The global food import bill is likely to rise 3 percent to about US$1.47 trillion in 2018, mostly reflecting greater international trade in fish, a high-value food mostly imported by developed countries, and in cereals, a staple that is an essential import for many low-income countries, FAO said.

 Least-developed nations must now spend about 28 percent of their earnings from exported goods on imported food.
 By contrast, developed nations not only have a larger GDP per capita to work with — they typically spend only 10 percent of their export earnings on food imports.